Self-Guided Tours in Italy

 Italy's architectural wonders await your personal pace, from Lecce's Roman amphitheatre to Otranto's castle.
 Meander through Itria Valley's vineyards and ancient olive groves, with time to absorb Alberobello's trulli-filled streets.

-Duration 8 days Destinations Lecce, Otranto, Ostuni, Locorotondo, Alberobello, Martina Franca, Matera, Gravina Age Range up to 80 year olds Operator Exodus Adventure Travels From
+Duration 8 days Destinations Lecce, Otranto, Ostuni, Locorotondo, Alberobello, Martina Franca, Matera, Gravina Age Range Ages 16+ Operator Exodus Adventure Travels From

 - NZ$2,815